 |Answered By: |

-If, however, your hair thinning is happening at root level, and is occurring as a result of hair loss or lack of growth, determining the cause can be trickier.
-Hair loss in young women can be caused by a number of reasons, from diet and lifestyle to an undiagnosed medical condition.
+Hair loss in men can be caused by a number of reasons, from diet and lifestyle to an un- diagnosed medical condition.
 If this is the case, a visit to your GP may be necessary.
-Alternatively you could make an appointment with a hair loss specialist clinic, such as Unlimited Hairloss Solutions, where a trichologist will be able to carry out a thorough scalp analysis and blood tests, to help determine the root cause of your loss.
-The benefit of visiting a hair loss specialist is that they will be able to then also prescribe you a hair replacement programme, based on your individual needs, once the cause and extent of your hair loss has been determined.
+You can also discuss the use of Nizoral with them as this is used to treat fungal infections, of which you might not have.
+Alternatively you could make an appointment with a hair loss specialist clinic where a trichologist will be able to carry out a thorough scalp analysis and blood tests, to help determine the root cause of your loss.
+The benefit of visiting a hair loss specialist is that they will be able to then also prescribe you a hair replacement programme, based on your individual needs Ė this could include Rogaine Ė once the cause and extent of your hair loss has been determined.

 |Answered By: |